-ID Priority Risk Description Risk Risk Cu Current Assessment Phoney Priority Risk Description Ca Likelihood Impact Exposure Rating 1 TBD External criminal attacker exploits a software vulnerability in the internet-facing customer data site, resulting in "significant" customer confidential data exfiltration with revenue, reputation, and regulatory implications.
-2 TBD A flood event enters the first-floor data center, causing water damage to several critical servers and interrupting service to more than 10% of customers.
-4 4 1 n proving and a summer - A share and an - mark share mm
+ID Priority Risk Description Risk Current Assessment riionty Mak Description Category Likelihood Impact Exposure Rating 1 TBD External criminal attacker exploits a software vulnerability in the internet-facing customer data site, resulting in "significant" customer confidential data exfiltration with revenue, reputation, and regulatory implications.
+2 TBD A flood event enters the first-floor data center, causing water damage to several critical servers and interrupting service to more than 10% of customers. and the state of the state of the and of the free first was James John Commen me Jun 1